-- If you have a smartphone, download the MyTSA app to review details regarding which items may and may not go in checked or carryon bags. - Standard items forbidden in carry-ons include sharp objects, pointed items such as scissors
+If you have a smartphone, download the MyTSA app to review details regarding which items may and may not go in checked or carryon bags.

-- with blades longer than 4 inches, screwdrivers longer than 7 inches, knives of any sort, including penknives or army knives, or anything else that can be used as a weapon. - The Transportation Security Administration (TSA) 3-1-1 rule for liquids in carry-ons is that gels, aerosols, liquids, creams, and pastes must be 3.4 ounces (100 ml) or less per container, packed in a quart-size clear plastic zipper-seal bag, one bag per passenger.
+- Standard items forbidden in carry-ons include sharp objects, pointed items such as scissors with blades longer than 4 inches, screwdrivers longer than 7 inches, knives of any sort, including penknives or army knives, or anything else that can be used as a weapon. - The Transportation Security Administration (TSA) 3-1-1 rule for liquids in carry-ons is that gels, aerosols, liquids, creams, and pastes must be 3.4 ounces (100 ml) or less per container, packed in a quart-size clear plastic zipper-seal bag, one bag per passenger.
 If traveling with a layover through other countries besides the US, be aware that their rules on these amounts may differ; if possible, pack these types of items in your luggage instead. - When leaving the US, you may pack solid food in your carry-on or checked luggage, but liquid foods or gels must comply with the TSA 3-1-1 rule for liquids.
 Check which foods may be brought into Israel.
+Be especially careful with fresh food.
 Certain types and amounts of foods may be subject to import laws and regulations. - If purchasing items at duty-free shops, don't forget you may need to declare the items on your customs forms.
-Typically, the receipt will indicate whether declaring these items at Customs is required.
-When you arrive at Ben Gurion Airport, you will have to choose between the "green" line, to declare items that Customs needs to check, or the "red" line, if you have nothing to declare.
-If uncertain, choose the green line to ask an agent directly. - For customs, security, and weight regulations, check with TSA, Israeli Immigration and Customs, and your airline's requirements.
+Typically, the receipt will indicate whether declaring these items at Customs is required. - For customs, security, and weight regulations, check with TSA, Israeli Immigration and Customs, and your airline's requirements.
 Regulations may be different for transporting oversize sports equipment, musical instruments (in a hard-shell case for checked luggage only), and other items, such as alcohol and tobacco products. - Check US and Israeli Customs laws for carrying large amounts of money in any form (like cash and bonds), valuables, gifts, and other items. - Unlawful or undeclared items may be confiscated and/or destroyed at the customs official's discretion.
-Travelers found with such items may be penalized, blacklisted, and thoroughly searched every time they fly. - Enroll in the TSA Precheck, Clear, and/or Global Entry Programs to save time when leaving or entering the US.
-These programs have membership fees. - For a more thorough list of rules and regulations, visit tsa.gov/travel/securityscreening/whatcanibring/al.
+Travelers found with such items may be penalized, blacklisted, and thoroughly searched every time they fly.
+For a more thorough list of rules and regulations, visit tsa.gov/travel/security-screening/ whatcanibring/al. - Enroll in the TSA Precheck, Clear, and/or Global Entry Programs to save time when leaving or entering the US.
+These programs have membership fees.
+Check your credit card offers since certain credit card companies provide a credit back when you purchase some of these memberships.